 Students are required to have completed a total of 600 hours of acceptable practical experience before graduation (normally during their summer vacation periods).
-Students registered within this program, may elect to enrol and participate in the Engineering Summer Internship Program (eSIP) and the Professional Experience Year (PEY) program.
-The eSIP program is a paid 4-month summer program open to qualified students and serves as an introductory career development program to the PEY.
-The PEY program requires that qualified students undertake a paid, full-time 12-16 month continuous work period with a participating company.
+Students registered within this program, may elect to enrol and participate in the Engineering Summer Internship Program (ESIP) and the Professional Experience Year (PEY) Internship Program.
+The ESIP program is a paid 4-month summer program open to qualified students and serves as an introductory career development program to the PEY Internship Program.
+The PEY Internship Program requires that qualified students undertake a paid, full-time 12-16 month continuous work period with a participating company.